novusengine/NovusCore/Installing.md

 **NovusCore uses 4 databases**
 1. Authserver
-(For account data such as username and password)
+(For account data such as username)
 2. Characterserver
 (For Character data such as names, class, level, etc)
 3. Worldserver